 The privacy fence is an essential part of your home.
 It protects you and your family from prying eyes, while also giving you a sense of security.
-There are many different types of fences that will work for any budget or aesthetic preference.
+There are many different types of privacy fences that will work for any budget or aesthetic preference.

 In this blog post we’ll go over the multiple design options and materials.
 We’ll also talk about what to look for when choosing the right type of fence for your needs so that you can get started on planning out a beautiful new addition to your property!